-Bacon is currently an Associate Nutritionist at the University of California, Davis.
+For over a decade, Bacon served as an Associate Nutritionist at the University of California, Davis.
 A popular and compelling public speaker, they consistently draw large and enthusiastic crowds.

 Bacon is also author of three paradigm-shifting books, Health at Every Size: The Surprising Truth About Your Weight, Body Respect: What Conventional Health Books Get Wrong, Leave Out, or Just Fail to Understand about Weight, co-authored with Lucy Aphramor, and Radical Belonging: How to Survive and Thrive in an Unjust World (While Transforming It for the Better).

 Bacon is additionally well published in scientific literature.
 They have been a guest on national television and radio and are regularly cited as an expert in print publications.
 They are media savvy, confident, and compelling.